 Both our outlying and homebound services reflect a tradition of library outreach that the Fairbanks North Star Borough has offered almost continuously since the early 1970's.
 We are honored to continue this tradition!

 Patrons may make requests, place holds, and place Inter-library Loans through the Bookmobile office.
-Items that have been requested through our office and have arrived will be delivered on the day of the Bookmobile’s regularly scheduled visit to an area.
+You may also place a hold in the library catalog to be delivered by the Bookmobile.
+Items that have been requested and have arrived will be delivered on the day of the Bookmobile’s regularly scheduled visit to an area.
 See the FAQs tab for more details.

 Our current monthly schedule to outlying areas:

 Becker Ridge from 11 am to 12:15 pm

 At the fire station on the corner of Becker Ridge and Potter Road.